cncf/wg-serverless/README.md

 Here is a public Google calendar so you can add the meetings to your calendar: https://goo.gl/eyutah

-Here is a link to a World Time Zone Converter [here] (https://github.com/kubernetes/community/blob/master/sig-cluster-ops/README.md#meetings)
+Here is a link to a World Time Zone Converter [here](https://github.com/kubernetes/community/blob/master/sig-cluster-ops/README.md#meetings)

 ## Meeting Minutes

 The minutes from our calls are available [here](https://docs.google.com/document/d/1OVF68rpuPK5shIHILK9JOqlZBbfe91RNzQ7u_P7YCDE/edit#).

-Recording from our calls are available [here] (https://www.youtube.com/playlist?list=PLj6h78yzYM2Ph7YoBIgsZNW_RGJvNlFOt).
+Recording from our calls are available [here](https://www.youtube.com/playlist?list=PLj6h78yzYM2Ph7YoBIgsZNW_RGJvNlFOt).